ohmage/android-lib/README.md

 ohmage as a library apk.
 (Alternatively you could just change all logging functionality to use the default android logs instead of using ProbeLog)

+You will also need the [Google Play Services](http://developer.android.com/google/play-services/index.html) library apk setup on your system.
+Information about installing it can be found here: [http://developer.android.com/google/play-services/setup.html](http://developer.android.com/google/play-services/setup.html).
+In addition, you will need a Google Maps Android API key which you will reference in your manifest.
+Information on getting a key can be found here: [https://developers.google.com/maps/documentation/android/start](https://developers.google.com/maps/documentation/android/start).

 All other external libraries which are needed are included in the libs directory of the project, but of course you will need the android SDK which can be found here: http://developer.android.com/sdk/installing.html.